def. A wannabe gardener who kills plants.

 However, thanks to something called the USDA Plant Hardiness Zone Map apparently I have to wait to plant my garden until after the last possibility of frost.
 Which is slightly annoying because I’m pretty sure plants can’t read maps.

 The internet claims that civilization began around the time that humans first began cultivating plants, and that herbs have been farmed for at least the last 15,000 years or so.
 And since they didn’t have the internet, Martha Stewart, or books back then, it seemed like a reasonable assumption that being able to grow plants is built into our DNA somewhere.

 I tried.
 It died.

-To get in some practice before spring I decided to try growing a few herbs in containers - namely, mint and basil.
+To get in some practice before April I decided to try growing a few herbs in containers - namely, mint and basil.

 Mint is well known for spreading out and taking over a garden, plus it can thrive in shade or sun.
 And my friend Cassie told me that growing basil takes no skill whatsoever, since it’s almost impossible to kill unless you’re trying to murder it.